kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 ### Scalability

-Generally, enabling this will slow down rollouts if pods take a long time to terminate.
+Generally, enabling this will slow down job creation if pods take a long time to terminate.
 We would wait to create new pods until the existing ones are terminated

 #### Will enabling / using this feature result in any new API calls?